Alan140598/Bike-Sharing-Analysis/README.md

 =========================================<br>
 Both hour.csv and day.csv have the following fields, except hr which is not available in day.csv<br>

-	- instant: record index<br>
+	- instant: record index
-	- dteday : date<br>
+	- dteday : date
-	- season : season (1:springer, 2:summer, 3:fall, 4:winter)<br>
+	- season : season (1:springer, 2:summer, 3:fall, 4:winter)
-	- yr : year (0: 2011, 1:2012)<br>
+	- yr : year (0: 2011, 1:2012)
-	- mnth : month ( 1 to 12)<br>
+	- mnth : month ( 1 to 12)
-	- hr : hour (0 to 23)<br>
+	- hr : hour (0 to 23)
-	- holiday : weather day is holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)<br>
+	- holiday : weather day is holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
-	- weekday : day of the week<br>
+	- weekday : day of the week
-	- workingday : if day is neither weekend nor holiday is 1, otherwise is 0.<br>
+	- workingday : if day is neither weekend nor holiday is 1, otherwise is 0.
-	+ weathersit :<br>
+	+ weathersit :
-		- 1: Clear, Few clouds, Partly cloudy, Partly cloudy<br>
+		- 1: Clear, Few clouds, Partly cloudy, Partly cloudy
-		- 2: Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist<br>
+		- 2: Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist
-		- 3: Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds<br>
+		- 3: Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds
-		- 4: Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog<br>
+		- 4: Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog
 	- temp : Normalized temperature in Celsius.
-The values are divided to 41 (max)<br>
+The values are divided to 41 (max)
 	- atemp: Normalized feeling temperature in Celsius.
-The values are divided to 50 (max)<br>
+The values are divided to 50 (max)
 	- hum: Normalized humidity.
-The values are divided to 100 (max)<br>
+The values are divided to 100 (max)
 	- windspeed: Normalized wind speed.
-The values are divided to 67 (max)<br>
+The values are divided to 67 (max)
-	- casual: count of casual users<br>
+	- casual: count of casual users
-	- registered: count of registered users<br>
+	- registered: count of registered users
-	- cnt: count of total rental bikes including both casual and registered<br>
+	- cnt: count of total rental bikes including both casual and registered

 =========================================<br>
 **License**<br>